gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Need an API to query the various classpaths.
 - Need to be able to configure the resolution strategy for each usage.

-## Feature: Build author declares a dependency on an external Java library
+## Feature: Build author declares that a Java library depends on an external Java library

 For example: